 A qualified Provider-led entity (qPLE) is responsible for the creation of sets of AUC for use in CDS interactions.
 Each organization approved to create or endorse AUC follows strict guidelines and rules for criteria authoring.
 CMS defines a qPLE as a “national professional medical specialty society or other organization that is comprised primarily of providers or practitioners who, either within the organization or outside of the organization, predominantly provide direct patient care.”

-- Defined that only qualified Provider Led Entities (qPLE) can publish Appropriate Use Criteria for use in compliant decisions support consultations.
+- Defined that only qPLE can publish AUC for use in compliant decisions support consultations.

 - Established initial list of PLEs including the American College of Radiology (ACR), the National Comprehensive Cancer Care Network (NCCN) and the American College of Cardiology (ACC).

-- Confirmed that a Clinical Decision Support Mechanism must be consulted for every imaging order.
+- Confirmed that a CDSM must be consulted by the ordering professional for every imaging order.

 - Outlined the specifications for a “qualified CDSM”.

 - Proposed a voluntary reporting period beginning on January 1, 2018.
 This will allow organizations already equipped with a CDSM to begin reporting.
 It is important to note that physicians can earn Merit Based Incentive Payment System (MIPS) credit for consulting AUC through a qCDSM beginning on January 1, 2018 under MACRA.

 - Proposed an “educational and operations testing period” beginning on January 1, 2019.
 During this period, all organizations must report on CDSM consultations.
 During this period, ordering professionals would consult AUC and furnishing providers would report AUC consultation information on the claim.

 - Established initial list of qualified Clinical Decision Support Mechanisms (qCDSM) and expanded the list of qualified Provider-Led Entities (qPLE).